Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 971 and 1098 can each carry 100 third class passengers in ten separate compartments.
 1098 received an overhaul in 1994, involving repairs to the doors and body structure, and re-cladding of the exterior.
 In 1997, 971 received a new roof canvas, and then joined 1098 in the 1930s' lined olive green livery, as well as having through lighting control fitted to ease use of these coaches on runs through our tunnel.
 More details are available on these coaches on a separate web page.
 971 is currently out of service pending an overhaul.
 This is the first major work that has had to be done on it after 44 years running on the Bluebell!.

-Raised Birdcage The brake end of SECR Brake coach No 1170, showing the "Birdcage" which provides the guard with a view along the train.
+Birdcage Brake 3363 - Dave Clarke - 13 October 2011 SECR Brake coach No.3363, showing the "Birdcage" end which provides the guard with a view along the train.
+(Dave Clarke)

 The restoration of an SECR "Birdcage brake", SR No.3363, started at the end of 1999.
-This will become the guard's brake coach for the SR-liveried vintage set, with completion expected in the next year or so.
+This is the guard's brake coach for the SR-liveried vintage set, following completion in October 2011.

 Three further coaches are in storage in our sidings.
 These will eventually form a "Birdcage Trio Set", so called because the brake coaches at each end of the set have a raised birdcage lookout for the guard.
 Two of these ran in Bluebell trains in the 1960s and 70s, but are now out of service awaiting major repairs, whilst the third was stripped out whilst in departmental service on British Railways.